google/go-cloud/README.md

 ## Contributing

-Thank you for your interest in contributing to Go Cloud! :heart:
+Thank you for your interest in contributing to the Go Cloud Development Kit! :heart:

-Everyone is welcome to contribute to Go Cloud, whether it's in the form of code, documentation, bug reports, feature requests, or anything else.
-We encourage you to experiment with Go Cloud and make contributions to help evolve it to meet your needs!
+Everyone is welcome to contribute, whether it's in the form of code, documentation, bug reports, feature requests, or anything else.
+We encourage you to experiment with the Go CDK and make contributions to help evolve it to meet your needs!

 The GitHub repository at [google/go-cloud][go-cloud] contains some provider implementations for each portable API.
 We intend to include [Google Cloud Platform][gcp], [Amazon Web Services][aws], and [Azure][azure] implementations, as well as prominent open source providers and at least one implementation suitable for use in local testing.
 Unfortunately, we cannot support every cloud provider directly from the project; however, we encourage contributions in separate repositories.

-If you create a repository that implements the Go Cloud interfaces for other providers, let us know!
+If you create a repository that implements the Go CDK interfaces for other providers, let us know!
 We would be happy to link to it here and give you a heads-up before making any breaking changes.

 See [the contributing guide](./CONTRIBUTING.md) for more details.